canonical/core-initrd/HACKING.md

 instructions on how to build the initrd from scratch and insert it in the kernel snap.

-As we are going to install a kernel, it is preferable to run these instructions inside an lxd container or VM.
 First, we need to build the debian package, for this you can use debuild or dpkg-buildpackage from the root folder:

 ```
 $ sudo apt build-dep ./